Updated for 2023

-In this competitive landscape, digital ordering technology can offer powerful tools for coffee shop and café operators, allowing them to introduce greater efficiency, convenience and personalisation into their business.
-Post-pandemic, operators will need these tools more than ever to revive customer loyalty, build brand affinity and ensure the future growth of their coffee brand.
+In this competitive landscape, technology can offer powerful tools for coffee shop and café operators.
+Coffee shop software allows them to introduce greater efficiency, convenience and personalisation.

-In this blog we explore the three main advantages that technology can provide to coffee operators today, and how to unlock them for your business.
+Here, we explore the three main advantages that coffee shop software provides operators today, and how to unlock them.

-Advantage 1: Boost your throughput & sell more coffee
+Advantage 1: Boost throughput for your coffee shop business

-Seeing a long queue out of your coffee shop door may feel great, but the reality is – it’s costing you.
+Seeing a long line out of your coffee shop business may feel great, but the reality is – it’s costing you.
 For every customer willing to join the line there are others going to your competitors instead.
-2020 research by Allegra revealed that 41% of coffee shop customers would be deterred by queues of five or more.
+Research by Allegra revealed that 41% of coffee shop customers would be deterred by queues of five or more.

-Additionally, by limiting the number of customers who can order for a specific time slot you can spread out the peak rush over a longer period, enabling you to better manage capacity.
+Best of all?
+Limiting the number orders for a specific time slot means you can spread out the peak rush over a longer period in your busy cafe.
+This empowers you to better manage capacity and avoid coffee chaos.

 Boost adoption of your digital ordering channels